Last Updated on

 Healthy meals should include fish high in omega-3: 2-4 oz: 2-3 times per week.
 Poach chicken 6 oz a day or less.
 2-3 servings of fruits in the morning on an empty stomach.
 5-7 servings of raw and simmer vegetables a day.
 Nuts and legumes are optional.

 Healthy Meals — Eat This And Not That If You Want Longevity

-Eating healthy is way overlooked and only an extreme few percentage of the population worldwide even eat healthy.
+Eating healthy is way overlooked, and only an extreme few percentages of the population worldwide even eat healthily.
 I’ve been to many parts of Asia and lived in a few states in America for 20 years.
 I can say for certain that humans prefer delicious food over healthy foods even if it kills them, literally!

 It doesn’t matter what it is.
 If it’s boiled rat skin or pig’s feet and it tastes good, then it’s going into someone’s mouth.
 You literally are what you put into your body.
 How you feel, look, think, and live as an individual really does have a whole lot to do with what you eat.

 Today is the best time of our lives.
 Eating and preparing food is pretty much instantaneous.
 It doesn’t take the whole day to hunt, gather, fish, or farm for our food anymore.